SpatialCrafter: Unleashing the Imagination of Video Diffusion Models for Scene Reconstruction from Limited Observations: Introduction

 Novel View Synthesis (NVS), as a key technology in computer vision and graphics, provides crucial support for immersive experiences in fields such as video games and mixed reality.
 Although neural reconstruction techniques have made significant progress in recent years~\cite{kerbl20233dgs,wang2021nerf,xiangli2021citynerf,reiser2021kilonerf,muller2022instant}, these methods typically rely on dense multi-view observation data, which face numerous limitations in practical applications.
 Therefore, this paper focuses on a more practically valuable challenge: how to achieve high-quality 3D scene reconstruction and synthesize realistic novel views from sparse or even single-view observation.

-The complexity of this problem stems from three main aspects: first, the diversity and complexity of real-world scene make precise modeling extremely challenging; second, occluded regions in sparse viewpoints are difficult to recover; and finally, limited geometric cues constrain the accuracy of reconstruction.
-Compared to traditional methods that depend on numerous viewpoints, achieving high-quality reconstruction from sparse views requires stronger prior knowledge and more efficient reasoning capabilities, which is the core challenge of this problem.
+This problem is hard because (1) real-world scenes are diverse and complex, (2) occluded regions are unseen in sparse captures, and (3) geometric cues are too few to constrain reconstruction.
 To address these challenges, some methods~\cite{li2024dngaussian,zhu2023fsgs,kim2022infonerf,niemeyer2022regnerf,wang2023sparsenerf,zhang2022nerfusion} constrain the optimization process by introducing regularization terms, but these methods need to be optimized for each scene, are not generalizable, and are difficult to cope with complex scenarios.
 Recently, some feed-forward methods~\cite{charatan2024pixelsplat,chen2024mvsplat,wang2024dust3r,smart2024splatt3r,hong2024coponerf,szymanowicz24splatterimage,gslrm, lgm} have achieved generalizable sparse view scene reconstruction by directly predicting 3D Gaussian primitives for each pixel.
-However, such methods produce severe artifacts and implausible images when reconstructing occluded regions and applying them to the extrapolation setting.
+However, such methods produce severe artifacts when reconstructing occluded regions and applying them to the extrapolation setting.
 To address this challenge, some methods~\cite{liu2023zero123,wang2023motionctrl,zeronvs,wu2024reconfusion} have introduced the priors from the diffusion model to achieve sparse or single-view NVS, but they perform poorly on scene-level data and lack precise pose control and 3D consistency.
 This is due to the fact that low-dimensional camera information such as Euler angles and extrinsic struggle to provide comprehensive control signals to the generative models.